learn-co-curriculum/react-ts-what-is-react/README.md

 way, producing highly reusable, independent, chunks.

 > **Note**: TypeScript supports JSX and can be used within React projects.
 We will
-> be learning React with TypeScript when going through these lessons.
+> be using TypeScript throughout these lessons.

 ## Some of the Awesome Features of React